KhangPham0/SABRE_gain_matcher/README.md

 + `<run_number>` is an integer representing the run number of the input files you want to use for gain matching.

-This script will open separate terminals and run the calibration for each detector concurrently.
+This script will open separate terminals (using `gnome-terminal`) and run the calibration for each detector concurrently.
 It creates temporary files (`/tmp/det#_done` where `#` goes from 0 to 4) to keep track of the status of each calibration process.
 Once all calibrations are done, it will automatically run the ROOT macro `combineGainMaps.C` to combine the gain files.

 Please note that this concurrent script may occasionally exhibit bug-like behavior during the plotting process.
 If such issues arise, consider using the individual calibration method or the sequential calibration script.